What is a Hovercraft??

 The Hovercraft Project exists to teach students using a fully integrated curriculum, coupled with inquiry based learning.
 That means students learn all subjects concurrently and adults supervising the project may only ask questions of students to help them solve problems.
 This project also gives teachers a framework that can be immediately implemented in their classrooms through the use of project- based instruction.

 What do teachers need to bring to the project?

 Nothing.
 Absolutely nothing, except for students of course.
-I bring in all materials, lead the project throughout the entire day, and remove all materials at the end of the day.
-I have everything I need and want this project to be as easy on teachers as possible.
+We bring in all materials, lead the project throughout the entire day, and remove all materials at the end of the day.
+We have everything we need and want this project to be as easy on teachers as possible.

 Do teachers need to prepare students for the project?